ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 ### Getting code coverage

 You can generate a code coverage report by using the `--coverage` option.
-For example to create an html report you can specify:
+For example, to create an html report, you can specify:

 ```
 $ mbed unittest --coverage html